 The population of Castleton was around 1,200 in the 2001 Census.

 In 2015 the Castleton Christmas lights will be switched around at 4:30pm on Saturday 14th November.
 The last day of Castleton's Christmas Lights is usually the first Sunday in January.
 Other Christmas events include:

 The village of Castleton is dominated by the keep of Peveril Castle.
 This Norman castle was built by William the conqueror's son, William Peveril in 1080.
 It was built to oversee the King's Royal Forest of the Peak, although little of the forest now remains.
 Originally it was a wooden building but was rebuilt in stone around 1175 and this is the keep we can see today.
 The present keep was built under the direction of King Henry II.
 It was here in 1157 that Henry accepted the submission of King Malcolm of Scotland.

 Peveril Castle is run by English Heritage.
-In 2011, it is open every day from 15th February to 21st February 2016, 25th March to 1st November and Thursday to Monday from 2nd November to 31st March 2012.
+In 2015, it is open every day from 15th February to 21st February 2016, 25th March to 1st November and Saturday and Sunday from 2nd November to 14th February 2016.
 It is also closed from Christmas Eve to Boxing Day, Boxing Day Bank Holiday, New Year's Eve and New Year's Day.
 There is a new visitor centre which opened in 2006 and tells the story of Peveril as the focal point of the Royal Forest of the Peak, a hunting preserve for the Monarchs.
 Entrance prices will be £4.80 for adults and £2.90 for children.
 To find out more visit the English Heritage website.

 Castleton itself dates from 1198 and is named after the castle (Castle town)!
 The earliest known settlement was the Iron Age fort on the top of Mam Tor, although it is thought that the there was settlement in the Bronze Age (around 1,400 BC).
 Even earlier traces of Stone Age man has been discovered in some caves on Treak Cliff - less than a mile from the centre of Castleton.